 |

-- Income Tax Brackets: The marginal rates have not changed (10%, 12%, 22%, 24%, 32%, 35% and 37%), however, the IRS has adjusted the brackets (the income thresholds that are connected to these marginal rates) to account for inflation.
+- Income Tax Brackets: The marginal rates did not changed (10%, 12%, 22%, 24%, 32%, 35% and 37%) and were made permanent.
+In addition, the IRS adjusted the brackets (the income thresholds that are connected to these marginal rates) to account for inflation.